 SECTION 2.
-If the capacity of Lee A. Tolbert Community Academy is insufficient to enroll all students who submit an application during the open enrollment period (established in March of each year), the Academy will use a lottery admissions process in order to assure all applicants an equal chance of gaining admission.
+If capacity of the Momentum Academy is insufficient to enroll all students who submit an application during the open enrollment period (established in March of each year), the School will use a lottery admissions process in order to assure all applicants an equal chance of gaining admission.